relsqui/frpg-kabobs/README.md

 Investors also do not have limited silver (they can always buy kabobs if they have room), and don't have any time constraints -- they don't care when reset happens, for example, which might affect real-life decisionmaking.

 ## Example Output

+This is an example with enough variety to explain how it works.
+The most recent output I thought was interesting enough to share is in [kabobs.log](kabobs.log).

 ```
 Results over 10000000 hours: